The Pacific War Online Encyclopedia

 Both the Type 38 and the Type 99 came in carbine

-Type 97 sniper
+long rifles.
+The Type 97 sniper

 rifle was essentially a Type 38 with a telescopic sight, a

-version of the Type 99.
+also a sniper version of the Type 99.

-As the blockade on the Japanese home island tightened, the
+As the blockade on the Japanese home island tightened,

 materials and workmanship were evident in rifles produced after

 1943.
 There was even some production of single-shot rifles using

 8mm pistol ammunition and of black-powder rifles.